Polar bear attack 'inconceivable', father of Mike Reid says

 The trip for 80 people was organised by the British Schools Exploring Society, a youth development charity based in London.

-The attack on the campsite, near the Von Post glacier, about 25 miles (40km) from Longyearbyen, took place early on Friday.'So excited'
+The attack on the campsite, near the Von Post glacier, about 25 miles (40km) from Longyearbyen, took place early on Friday.

 Mr Reid, 65, said his son, who is also known as Spike, had volunteered for the expedition and had taken three weeks' holiday from his job at the Royal Geographical Society to take part.